nithyasri-learner/FaceRecognition/README.md

 # FaceRecognition
 By going through  this program , you can gain some  knowledge about haar cascade classifiers...
-Reference Journal : "Rapid Object Detection using aBoosted Cascade of Simple Features"
+Reference Journal : "Rapid Object Detection using a Boosted Cascade of Simple Features"